Sereno1710/feup-lbaw/wiki/er.md

 4. Footer that contains all the links to "About Us", FAQ, Contacts, Terms of Use and Privacy Policy
 5. Breadcrumbs to help the user navigate.
 6. Search bar to help the user find auctions and other users.
+7. Image of the auctioned item.
+8. Section displaying all user bids.
+9. Details about the specific item.
+10. Countdown timer displaying remaining auction time to users.

 #### UI09: Active Auctions Page